We start with basic definitions.

 .

-To find the ellipsoidal approximations and
+To find the ellipsoidal approximations

 of the intersection of ellipsoid